An extract from Stories in the Stars …

 One has to develop certain qualities in order to proceed up the alchemical Ladder of the Wise, and these can only come about, it seems, by running headfirst into a series of mishaps and brick walls which turn out to be disguises for otherworldly teachers.
 For instance, when the great Serpent appears to block his path, in the Collidi story, and refuses to budge, Pinocchio’s pleas in its direction are described as if he is “talking to a wall.”

-Pinocchio only wins through in end with the help of the Blue Fairy who appears in the story on two occasions, just like the double-headed goddess Venus.
+Pinocchio only wins through in the end with the help of the Blue Fairy who appears in the story on two occasions, just like the double-headed goddess Venus.
 This again is typical of many such mythological heroes – from Hercules and Jason to Theseus and Ulysses – who are only able to conquer the terrifying monsters that they encounter with the help of a beautiful maiden.

-But what exactly do we mean by the Saturn Return?
+But what exactly is the Saturn Return?

 Well, when you go to an astrologer for advice, you will find that they ask for the date and hour of your birth and also the place where you were born.
 From this, the astrologer can calculate the positions of the stars as they were in the skies at the exact time you came into incarnation, in order to plot what is known as your birth chart, which is unique to each individual.
 The planets, or planetary governors, will be in certain of your sun signs and so this is what is meant when someone says that they have their Mars in Leo, or their Venus in Virgo.